 |

 To conduct research on Conservancy land, researchers must apply for a permit and submit a research proposal.
 For more information on conducting research you may contact the Conservation Department.
-Application for Research and Collecting Permit (PDF)Send completed application to: Ben Coleman Research Coordinator Santa Catalina Island Conservancy P.O.
-Box 2739 Avalon, CA 90704 OFFICE: 310-510-1299 x227 FAX: 310-510-1729 bcoleman@catalinaconservancy.org |
+Application for Research and Collecting Permit (PDF)Send completed application to: Rebekah Rudy Conservation Operations Coordinator Catalina Island Conservancy P.O.
+Box 2739 Avalon, CA 90704 Office: 310-510-1299 x242 Fax: 310-510-1729 rrudy@catalinaconservancy.org |